AlbertStoykov/Nichijou----habit-tracker/README.md

 ## Description
 [What does the application do]
   * Nichijou is a habit tracker website.
-Nichijou means "daily life" in Japanese, our plan is to help users in improve their habits by tracking them.
+Nichijou means "daily life" in Japanese, our plan is to help users improve their habits by tracking them.

 ---